Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductCompleteness_v1.md

 #### Prerequisites

+- You have created a *PIM* product, see [Create a product](../PIM/Operation/01_ManageProducts.md#create-a-product).
+- You have created a connection to a sales channel, see [Create a connection](../Channels/Integration/01_ManageConnections.md#create-a-connection).
-- You have have set up an offer from product workflow, see [Set up an offer from product workflow](./01_Introduction.md#set-up-an-offer-from-product-workflow).
+- You have set up an offer from product workflow, see [Set up an offer from product workflow](./01_Introduction.md#set-up-an-offer-from-product-workflow).
+- You have created a *PIM* product trigger, see [Create a PIM product trigger](./01_Introduction.md#create-a-pim-product-trigger).

 #### Procedure

-*Process Orchestration > Workflows > Tab OVERVIEW > Select your new workflow > Select a workflow version*
+*Process Orchestration > Workflows > Tab OVERVIEW > Select offer from product workflow > Select a workflow version*

 ![Workflow editor](../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditor.png "[Workflow editor]")

-1. Create a *PIM Product saved* trigger to create an offer every time a product is updated.
-    For detailed information, see [Create a PIM product trigger](./01_Introduction.md#create-a-pim-product-trigger).

-2. Click the [NEW ACTION] button in the upper right corner of the workflow editor.
+1. Click the [NEW ACTION] button in the upper right corner of the workflow editor.
     A window with a list of actions is displayed.

     ![Workflow editor](../Assets/Screenshots/ActindoWorkFlow/Workflows/SearchAction.png "[Workflow editor]")

     For detailed information on how to add a transition, see [Add a transition](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#add-a-transition).

-3. Select the *Split by criterion* action.
+2. Select the *Split by criterion* action.
     The selected action is displayed in the workflow editor.

     ![Split by criterion](../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/SplitByCriterion.png "[Split by criterion]")

     > [Info] This action is used to compare the input value with a defined criterion and output it via a different branch depending on whether the input value matches or not.
 In this case, we want to check if the total completeness value of the input *PIM* product is greater than or equal to 100 or not.

-4. Configure the *Split by criterion* action with the following settings:
+3. Configure the *Split by criterion* action with the following settings:

     | Configuration ||
     |----|----|